bloominstituteoftechnology/node-auth1-project/README.md

 ## Introduction

-Use `Node.js`, `Express` and `Knex` to build an API that provides register, login and logout functionality.
+Use `Node.js`, `Express` and `Knex` to build an API that provides register, login and logout functionality

 ## Instructions